vauxoo-dev/addons-vauxoo/default_warehouse_from_sale_team/README.rst

   the teams were the sale user belongs.
 - add new ir.rule records, one for each default warehouse group.
-This one will let us to only show the records for the current user sale teams default_warehouse or to do not take into account the sale teams and show all the records to the user.
+This one will let us to only show the records for the current user sale teams default_warehouse_id or to do not take into account the sale teams and show all the records to the user.

 To add more models use it simple do this: